Amid heavy rain, dancing flappers flocked down the Cannes red carpet , bringing a touch of the Jazz Age to the Croisette.

 Over the next 12 days, dozens of the world's most artistically ambitious films will premiere on Cannes' global stage.
-But May 15 was a day for blockbusters, both the big-budget Gatsby and Hollywood's most accomplished director of spectacle: Steven Spielberg.
+But today was a day for blockbusters both the big-budget "Gatsby" and Hollywood's most accomplished director of spectacle: Steven Spielberg.

 Steven Spielberg is serving as jury president at this year's Cannes.
 His presence here is a rarity (he's had films at Cannes before, including E.T. and Sugarland Express, but never had a movie in competition), and he was received like a visiting head of state, a king of cinema.

 The Lincoln director received a standing ovation at the opening ceremony and was serenaded with a performance of Miss Celie's Blues from his 1985 film, The Color Purple.

 He heads the jury that will decide the prestigious Palmed'Or, given to one of the 20 competing films, with entries ranging from the Coen brothers ("Llewyn Davis"), Alexander Payne ("Nebraska") and Steven Soderbergh ("Behind the Candelabra").

 This year's jury is an intimidating, starry bunch, including Nicole Kidman, Ang Lee and Christoph Waltz.